eugyenoch/pie/SECURITY.md

 ## Reporting a Vulnerability

-Use the section on Github marked for issues and complaints to report complaints.
+Use the section on Github marked for issues and complaints or message me directly to report complaints.

+**Alternative and efficient as well methods**
 In addition, you can write an email to enochdavid8@gmail.com or message facebook @eugyenoch to report a complaint or suggest a new feature.
 Expect replies as quickly as possible; we can't put a finger on exactness but we promise in about 3days tops.